cg-tuwien/Math2Model/CONTRIBUTING.md

 Other libraries where one can look up the documentation as needed are
 - Typescript
-- Pinia: `src/stores/`
+- Pinia: For the `src/stores/`
-- Vitest: Unit tests
+- Vitest: For unit tests

 ## High Level Structure